 • a Texas resident (based on the parent or court-appointed legal guardian) at the time of application.

-• Have completed Algebra I and Geometry AND be enrolled in or completed Algebra II or higher
+• Have completed Algebra I and be enrolled in or completed Geometry AND Algebra II at the time of application

 Eligibility Details - click to expand